Milton Keynes Energy Mapping Study

 Milton Keynes Council commissioned the Centre for Sustainable Energy (CSE), in partnership with the United Sustainable Energy Agency (USEA), to produce a multi-layered, GIS-based Energy Map.
 The project documented sustainable sources of energy and their use within Milton Keynes, along with the range of low and zero carbon (LZC) technologies currently in place and the scope for their wider implementation.

-The Energy Map produced is compatible with other spatial information, enabling overlay and analysis against other GIS datasets (e.g. off-gas data, fuel poverty data, housing and master planning data).
-This provides the council with a visual tool which can be used by local decision makers, developers and investors, and which can assist in the delivery of key strategies and plans.
+The Energy Map produced is compatible with other spatial information, enabling overlay and analysis against other GIS datasets (for example off-gas data, fuel poverty data, housing and master planning data).
+This provided the council with a visual tool which can be used by local decision makers, developers and investors, and which can assist in the delivery of key strategies and plans.

 For this study, several layers were mapped and then integrated in order to compare possible carbon reduction scenarios.

 Data was collated to help provide a baseline from which to monitor progress of LZC technologies within the borough.
 Records were made of installed energy efficiency and renewable energy measures for private and public sector housing, public and commercial sector buildings and stand-alone installations.